jnbrewster/fundamentals/04_chapter/09_assessment.md

 #### Requirements

-Based on whether or not your user discovers a match, notify them with a winning or losing message in a popup.
+Based on whether or not your user discovers a match, notify them with a winning or losing message in a popup message using `alert`.

-**hint:** What's an `alert`?
+**Hint:** What's an `alert`?
 Check out the documentation [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert).

-**note:** In some of our other exercises we have used `console.log` to give feedback from our code.
-However, as we start to have a more "user facing" mindset we begin to code in a way that makes more sense for the user.
+>**Note:** In some of our other exercises we have used `console.log` to give feedback from our code.
+However, as we start to have a more "user facing" mindset, we begin to code in a way that makes more sense for the user.
 For our game, this means notifying about a win or a loss with a popup rather than in the console where a user will most likely never look.

-#### Below are the steps to complete the assignment.
+##### Below are the steps to complete the assignment.

-1) Create an `if else` statement checking for equality between two of your cards (you choose which ones)
+1) Create an `if else` statement checking for equality between two of your cards (you choose which ones).

 ```js
 // `if` statement should consist of a boolean checking for equality between your created variables